Finch204/GamingBlog/input/about.md

 ### Contact Me

-The best way to contact me is to send me a message on [Instagram](https://www.instagram.com/finch204/).
-You can also send me a message on [Twitter](https://twitter.com/finch204).
-Lastly, you can send me an email at *finch204 [at] outlook.com*.
+The best way to contact me is to send me an email at *finch204 [at] outlook.com*.
+You can also send me a message on [Instagram](https://www.instagram.com/finch204/) or [Twitter](https://twitter.com/finch204).